trilitech/umami-v2/README.md

 # Umami V2

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+[Umami](https://umamiwallet.com) is a cryptocurrency wallet developed by [Trilitech](https://trili.tech/) to interact with the [Tezos
+Blockchain](https://tezos.com/).
+It runs as a desktop electron-based app with multiple features:

+- HD Wallet
+- Multiple accounts management
+- Multi-signature accounts
+- Ledger support
+- Google login
+- NFT Gallery
+- FA2 and FA1.2 token support
+- DApp interaction
+- Batch capability (combining Tez, FA2, and FA1.2 token transfers)
+- Delegation to bakers
+- Address Book

 ## Initial setup

 - Node.js version is 20.x, you can use [NVM](https://github.com/nvm-sh/nvm) to install it and select for this project.
-- Yarn 3.x should be used, you can find the installation guide [here](https://yarnpkg.com/getting-started/install).
+- Yarn 4.x should be used, you can find the installation guide [here](https://yarnpkg.com/getting-started/install).
 - `yarn install`
 - (optional) if you want to run all the necessary checks before pushing to github (which is much faster than waiting for CI) then just run `./bin/setup`